MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Installing VirtualBox

 Virtual Box is a free open source virtualization software from Oracle.
-For a Windows host OS, Virtual Box installation executable can be downloaded from here:
+For a Windows host OS, VirtualBox installation executable can be downloaded from here:

 ```text
 https://www.virtualbox.org/wiki/Downloads
 ```
 Click on the `VirtualBox xx.xx.xxx for Windows hosts  x86/amd64` download link.
-Once the file is downloaded, proceed with installation by double clicking it.
-Continue with presented defaults and answer yes to any prompts.
+Once the file is downloaded, proceed with installation by double clicking the executable.
+Continue with with defaults and answer YES to any prompts.
 Installation will require an account with administrative privileges.

 Upon successful installation, you should see this.